Quasiconvexity (calculus of variations)

 to be lower semi-continuous in the weak topology, for a sufficient regular domain $\Omega \subset \mathbb{R}^d$.
 By compactness arguments (Banach–Alaoglu theorem) the existence of minimisers of weakly lower semicontinuous functionals may then follow from the direct method.

 This concept was introduced by Morrey in 1952.
-This generalisation should not be confused with the same concept of a quasiconvex function which has the same name.
+This generalisation of convexity should not be confused with the polysemetic concept of a quasiconvex function.